Irvine Bay education programme

 Other effective projects included the opportunity to win Irvine's bandstand as well as projects that will contribute to the refurbishment of Trinity Church - Trinity carvings, Trinity stained glass, Trinity weathervane.
 Teachers were introduced to the opportunities through a dedicated tour of the historic building.

-There’s plenty of evidence to show that young people learn best when there is a strong connection with the real world, so all our education projects are designed to help pupils cover the curriculum while also getting involved in local regeneration.
+There’s plenty of evidence to show that young people learn best when there is a strong connection with the real world, so all our education projects were designed to help pupils cover the curriculum while also getting involved in local regeneration.